briandrum/codes.forchagrin.com/_chapters/chapter-1161-subdivision-regulations.md

 sewers, two photography, television and hydrostatic tests, the first immediately following installation and the second internal pipe inspection at the discretion of the Village Engineer.
-With respect to sewer improvements, these inspections shall be completed at the developer’s expense.
+With respect to sewer improvements, these inspections shall be completed at the developer's expense.
 (Ord.
 1988-25.
 Approved by voters 11-8-88.)

 ## 1161.07   Revisions; enforcement